paulmillr/noble-secp256k1/README.md

 - 📦 Pure ESM, can be imported without transpilers
 - 🪶 4KB gzipped, 450 lines of code

-Use [noble-curves](https://github.com/paulmillr/noble-curves) instead, if you need additional features such as common.js, Schnorr signatures, DER encoding, support for different hash functions.
+Use larger drop-in replacement [noble-curves](https://github.com/paulmillr/noble-curves) instead, if you need additional features such as common.js, Schnorr signatures, DER encoding or support for different hash functions.
 To upgrade from v1 to v2, see [Upgrading](#upgrading).

 ### This library belongs to _noble_ cryptography